 Intangible Assets-Intangible assets consist of contractual rights to provide its services within the theaters of the founding members and network affiliates and are stated at cost, net of accumulated amortization.
 The Company records amortization using the straight-line method over the contractual life of the intangibles, corresponding to the term of the ESAs or the term of the contract with the network affiliate.
 Intangible assets are tested for impairment at least annually during the fourth quarter or whenever events or changes in circumstances indicate the carrying value may not be fully recoverable.
 In its impairment testing, the Company estimates the fair value of its ESAs or network affiliate agreements by determining the estimated future cash flows associated with the ESAs or network affiliate agreements.
 If after determining that gross cash flows are insufficient to recover the asset, the estimated fair value is less than the carrying value, the intangible asset is written down to its estimated fair value.
 Significant judgment is involved in estimating long-term cash flow forecasts.
-Refer to Note 5-Intangible Assets to the audited Consolidated Financial Statements for discussion of the Company's consideration of the impact of the COVID-19 Pandemic within the impairment testing performed over the Company's intangible assets during the year ended December 31, 2020.
-The Company recorded \$0.2 million and \$0.1 million, respectively, in impairment charges related to intangible assets during the years ended December 31, 2020 and December 26, 2019.
+Refer to Note 5-Intangible Assets to the audited Consolidated Financial Statements for discussion of the Company's consideration of the impact of the COVID-19 Pandemic within the impairment testing performed over the Company's intangible assets during the year ended December 30, 2021.
+The Company recorded \$0.0 million and \$0.2 million, respectively, in impairment charges related to intangible assets during the years ended December 30, 2021 and December 31, 2020.
 These losses have been included within "Depreciation expense" within the respective audited Consolidated Statements of Income given the immaterial nature of the activity.
+The Company has elected to capitalize extension costs on its intangible assets and thus capitalized the legal and professional costs incurred in conjunction with the 2019 ESA Amendments.